Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime: Introduction

 On the other hand, the Wigner transform $W_{\hbar}$ of quantum density operators, first introduced in \cite{wigner1997quantum}, is the quantum mechanical analogue of the phase space density in classical kinetic equations.
 In particular it has the correct macroscopic quantities (or observable densities).
 For instance, the particle density is the zeroth order moment of the Wigner function in the $\xi$-variable, the current density is its first order moment and the energy density its second order moment.
 However, an important caveat is that the Wigner transform takes negative values in general --- coherent states, i.e. Gaussian wave packets being the only pure states whose Wigner transform is positive \cite{piquet,hudson,marko-ringho-schmei}.
 Nevertheless, the Wigner function $W_{\hbar}$ obeys the Wigner equation, which is the quantum analogue to classical kinetic equations for the phase space density.
 In the case of point particles accelerated by an external potential $V$, the Wigner function $W_{\hbar}$ solves

 where $\theta[V]$ is a pseudodifferential operator applied to $W_{\hbar}$, whose expression is recalled in the next section.
 This suggests that velocity averaging results applied to $W_{\hbar}$ should provide valuable information on observable densities, i.e. on moments in $\xi$ of the Wigner function $W_{\hbar}$.
 For instance, one could think of using velocity averaging in the context of the classical limit of quantum dynamics, e.g. to pass to the limit in the nonlinearities which appear in the system of Madelung equations governing the limiting density function and current density.

+In order to pass to the limit $\hbar \rightarrow 0$ it is necessary to obtain estimates which are uniform in $\hbar$.
+An averaging lemma that gives such estimates is called \emph{semiclassical averaging lemma}, cf. \cite{GolseMauserMoller}, as opposed to estimates that might blow up when $\hbar \rightarrow 0$ (such averaging lemmas are called \emph{quantum averaging lemmas}).
+We prove such a result for the Wigner equation with potential in Theorem \ref{thm:VAWignerL2} for the Wigner function of a special class of mixed states.

-This problem has been studied in the case of the defocussing, cubic nonlinear Schr\"odinger equation in space dimension one in \cite{JinLvrmrMcLaughlin} by the methods of integrable systems.
+The semiclassical limit of Madelung's equations has been studied in the case of the defocussing, cubic nonlinear Schr\"odinger equation in space dimension one in \cite{JinLvrmrMcLaughlin} by the methods of integrable systems.
 Velocity averaging does not play any role in \cite{JinLvrmrMcLaughlin}, and we shall see below that there is a serious objection to using velocity averaging on families of pure quantum states in the semiclassical regime.

-The purpose of this paper is to understand how the methods of velocity averaging can be used in the context of quantum dynamics sketched above.
-The outline of our discussion of this problem is as follows: section 2 recalls some important features of the Wigner transform, used in the sequel.
+The purpose of this paper is to understand how the methods of velocity averaging can be used in the context of quantum dynamics sketched above, where one has to distinguish between quantum and semiclassical velocity averaging on the one hand and pure and mixed states on the other hand.
+The outline of our discussion of this problem is as follows: section \ref{sec:Prelim} recalls some important features of the Wigner transform, used in the sequel.

 Next we study velocity averaging results in an $L^2$ setting adapted to the equations of quantum dynamics, i.e. the von Neumann equation governing the evolution of quantum density operators associated to quantum states.